Bleeding or spotting in between periods CAN mean cancer but also many other benign causes, and missed menstruation has a ton of causes.

 Bleeding in Between Periods: Summary

-The patient’s age factors into most probably causes, says Justin Chura, MD, medical director of gynecological oncology at Cancer Treatment Centers of America’s Eastern Regional Medical Center in Philadelphia.
+The patient’s age factors into most probably causes, says Justin Chura, MD, a gynecological oncologist with Crozer Health in Delaware.

 “For example, in a 20-year-old woman on birth control pills, bleeding between periods is very common, and the risk of cancer is extremely low.